 1. INSTALL/SETUP PYTHON

-The latest version of Python(Python 3) is installed on Ubuntu 18.04.1 LTS version itself.
+The latest version of Python(Python 3.x) is installed on the Ubuntu 18.04.1 LTS version itself.
 So it does not need to install it again.
 We can check whether Python3 is installed on our system or not using the below command.

 2. INSTALL PIP

 pip is a package management system used to install and manage software packages written in Python.
 Here we are using pip to install Django on our Ubuntu system.

 Django can be simply installed using pip using the below command.
 Currently, 2.1 is the latest version of Django and it can be installed using the below command.

 4. INSTALL PYTHON-DJANGO-COMMON

 Now we need to install python-django-common, which is a package contains things which speed up the development with Django.install it with the below command.

 python-django can be installed using the below command.

 Now, creating a Django project is easy using the below command.
 Here, awesome_project01 is the project name I chose for my project.